karstenw/nodebox-pyobjc/README.md

 Download the compiled app from the [github releases](https://github.com/karstenw/nodebox-pyobjc/releases).

+2026-07

-2026-06 The first final release.
+2026-07 The first final release.
 Python is up to 3.13, PyObjc is 12.1.
 Separate archives for arm and intel.

-2026-06-02 The `imagesize(path, data=None, pixelsize=False)`command reports the size od an image in points. if `pixelsize=True` the value returned will be in pixels.
+2026-06-02 The `imagesize(path, data=None, pixelsize=False)`command reports the size of an image in points.
+This was not detected for a long time since most images are 72 dpi.
+If `pixelsize=True` the value returned will be in pixels.

 2022-03-28 App only release includes version for M1.
 This was generated on an iMac with 11.6.3 and has only been tested to run the examples.
 Not the Library.